scriptype/graphql-presentation-hub/README.md

 - DNS lookups pointed on the registrar side to cloud provider's name servers.
 - Necessary A and CNAME records added on the cloud provider side.

+Firstly, you would need to replace occurences of `chargin.cf` and `www.chargin.cf` in nginx configs and docker-compose.yml with your own domain name.

 Once you're good to go, ssh into the server and do the following:

 ```sh